 LinkedIn relies on an auction system to determine which ads to display and how much you pay.

-When you set up an ad campaign, it competes against other ads targeting the same audience.
+When you set up an ad campaign, it competes against other ads targeting the same professional audience.
 This auction decides which ads get shown and their cost.

 Here’s how it works: